 - Your relationships

 There are many ways that women help themselves to manage their disease and their feelings.
 You may get support from

 Sometimes, when you are angry and upset, your body can get very tense and full of suppressed energy.
 Exercise can help you get rid of this tension and energy so that you may find it easier to relax.
 It doesn't need to be very strong exercise.
 You could try

 Or you may prefer to practice relaxation techniques.
 The techniques can also relieve stress and tension.
 You can go to classes.
 Or use relaxation CDs or files at home.

 - Visualisation, guided imagery and imagination

-You may be able to get relaxation tapes from your library, local bookshop, your cancer support group, or even your breast care nurse.
+You may be able to get relaxation tapes or files from your library, local bookshop, your cancer support group, or your breast care nurse.
 Massage can also be very relaxing.
-Look at the complementary therapies section to find out more.
+Look at our complementary therapies information to find out more.